Community Files

 How It Works

-1. Detects the file – checks for the file in your project root (and .github/ as a fallback)
+1. Detects the file in your project root (and .github/ as a fallback)

-2. Strips the title – removes the first # heading line (since Great Docs adds its own title)
+2. Strips the title by removing the first # heading line (since Great Docs adds its own title via frontmatter)

-3. Generates a .qmd file – writes the content to the build directory with appropriate frontmatter
+3. Generates a .qmd file in the build directory with appropriate frontmatter

-4. Adds a sidebar link – adds an entry to the Community section of the homepage’s right margin
+4. Adds a sidebar link in the Community section of the homepage’s right margin

 Example